-In the view of the Ministry of Agriculture and Forestry, the STECF indicators poorly describe the financial situation of the Finnish fishing fleet and its relation to fishing opportunities.
+In the view of the Ministry of Agriculture and Forestry, the STECF indicators poorly describe the financial situation of vessels in the Finnish fishing fleet, in particular those with a length of less than 12 metres and its relation to fishing opportunities.
 In our estimation, operations are mostly profitable, and the factors described above do not justify the conclusion that the fleet is out of balance with fishing opportunities.
+For economic indicators, the net result in coastal fisheries is affected by the use by STECF of imputed depreciation (capital accumulation method) rather than depreciation in the financial statements.
+There is a big difference between the write-off and the imputed depreciation of annual accounts, in particular where ships are old and used only occasionally.